JuliaGNI/GeometricMachineLearning.jl/docs/src/structure_preservation/structure_preserving_neural_networks.md

 ```@raw latex
 \section*{Chapter Summary}

-In this chapter we introduced \textit{symplecticity} and \textit{volume presentation} (or divergence-freeness for the corresponding vector field) as examples of geometric structure.
+In this chapter we introduced \textit{symplecticity} and \textit{volume presentation} (or divergence-freeness for the corresponding vector field) as examples of geometric structure. \textit{symplecticity} is a property of the flow of Hamiltonian vector fields that dramatically restricts the accessible degrees of freedom.
 We then discussed how these concepts can be understood in a context of neural networks.
 ```